parryc/thevoid/templates/zmnebi/verbs.md

 FUT can be used in conditional sentences – if you build it, they will come – but with some nuance.

 In most cases, if the conditions are real (or potentially real), then both clauses must be in FUT.
-One most often uses `თუ:if` with these types of conditional sentences When using other common conjunctions, such as _რომ_ and _როცა_, they have a sense of "when" or "after".
+One most often uses `თუ:if` with these types of conditional sentences.
+When using other common conjunctions, such as _რომ_ and _როცა_, the conjunctions have a sense of "when" or "after".
 All three words must come before the verb, however _თუ_ and _როცა_ may also come before the subject, where as _რომ_ may not.

 As with PRS, the negative imparative (don't!) may be formed with `ნუ:don't` and the verb in FUT.